Are air fryers healthy? It's an important question, considering the word 'fry' is in the name.

 3. Air frying lowers levels of acrylamide

-Acrylamide is a known carcinogen, so lowering levels is always a healthier option.
+Often found in starchy foods, acrylamide is a known carcinogen, so lowering levels is always a healthier option.

 'Compared to cooking in oil, air frying helps to lower levels of acrylamide, which is found in starchy foods, like potatoes, when cooking at high temperatures,' says Adele Brennan.